-- there is no agreement among researchers about the aims and objectives of multicultural education.
-Educational Theorist focuses on group culture and its development while Political theorist argued for multiculturalism. - the aims of cultural diversity is multifaced like like developing good citizens, correction of historical record Increase Self-esteem of non-mainstream students, Increase diversified student exposure, Preserve minority group culture, Foster children's autonomy, Promote Social Justice and Equity, Enable students to succeed in an integrated, multicultural world
+- It was concluded that there is no agreement among researchers about the aims and objectives of multicultural education.
+Educational Theorist focuses on group culture and its development while Political theorist argued for multiculturalism. - 2.
+Regarding aims and objectives of diversity, it was also found that the main aim of cultural diversity was to meet several aims like developing good citizens, correction of historical record, Increase Self-esteem of non-mainstream students, Increase diversified student exposure, Preserve minority group culture, Foster children's autonomy, Promote Social Justice and Equity, Enable students to succeed in an integrated multicultural world.